 Schedule a free 15-minute phone consultation with MaryAnn if you have any questions about whether this is right for you.

 Proven steps to eliminate jaw pain.

-It’s rarely simple.
+It’s rarely straightforward.
 Nearly always, multiple factors contribute to your jaw pain.

 It starts with awareness — how do you know when you’re stressed?
-Hint: It always includes muscle tension.
+Hint: Stress always includes muscle tension.